Executive Chef, Wade Rowland launches food blog

 Cheakamus Centre launches new membership program

-Cheakamus Centre launches a brand-new Friends of Cheakamus program.
+Cheakamus Centre launches a brand-new Friends of Cheakamus membership program.
 Outdoor enthusiasts of all ages with a love for nature, the environment, and education are encouraged to join today.
-As a Friend of Cheakamus, members receive a range of benefits that includes special member events, free access to over 140 nature centres, and more.
+As a Friend of Cheakamus, members receive a range of benefits that includes special member events, savings at the Wild Birds Unlimited Nature Shop, free access to over 140 nature centres, and more.
 Sign up!